CarbonLDP/carbonldp-js-sdk/doc/README.md

-### <a name="Carbon-HTTP-Errors-server-InternalServerErrorError" />Class Carbon.HTTP.Errors.server.InternalServerErrorError
+### <a name="Carbon-HTTP-Errors-InternalServerErrorError" />Class Carbon.HTTP.Errors.InternalServerErrorError

 **Extends:** [Carbon.Errors.HTTPError](#Carbon-Errors-HTTPError)

 > Error class to indicate that the server encountered an unexpected condition.
-This generic error is given when no more specific is suitable.
+This generic error is given when no other specific error is suitable.

-#### <a name="Carbon-HTTP-Errors-server-InternalServerErrorError-Constructor" />Constructor
+#### <a name="Carbon-HTTP-Errors-InternalServerErrorError-Constructor" />Constructor
 ```typescript
 InternalServerErrorError( message:string,  response:Carbon.HTTP.Response )
 ```